 📚 Series Article: This guide is part of our comprehensive 12 Lead ECG Placement: The Ultimate Guide.
 For the complete placement technique, start there first.

 When preparing to obtain a 12 lead ECG, what you do before placing the first electrode determines everything that follows.
-I learned this lesson the hard way—after years of rushing through preparation and wondering why my tracings looked terrible.
+After years of rushing through preparation and wondering why the tracings looked terrible, the lesson became clear: proper ECG lead placement starts long before you touch an electrode.

 In This Article